section-engineering-education/engineering-education/content/articles/extract-text-from-images-using-pytesseract/index.md

 ![tesseract](/engineering-education/python-app-that-extracts-images-scan-text-transcribe-save-to-txt-file/tesseract.jpg)

-To test if this environment is working, you may run OCR on any image and see if the textual data gets extracted and saved in a readable text file.
+To test whether this environment is working, you may run OCR on any image and see if the textual data gets extracted and saved in a readable text file.

 To do that, ensure you have an image with textual information.
 Use your command line to navigate to the image location and run the following `tesseract` command: